top of page

 Procedure:

-• Frog-Leg View: Helps visualize the hip joint from an angle to assess the femoral head and acetabulum.
+• Frog-Leg View – A special angled view to better assess the femoral head and acetabulum.

 3. Reading Your Hip X-Rays: Key Features